 - The crime of Shooting into or throwing deadly missiles occurs when an individual maliciously shoots or throws deadly missiles into dwellings, public or private buildings, occupied or not occupied places to produce death or great bodily harm - destructive device.

-- The crime of Possession of a Firearm by a Convicted Felon occurs when a convicted felon found to have committed a crime knowingly carries, controls, possesses or owns a firearm.
+- The crime of Possession of a Firearm by a Convicted Felon occurs when a convicted felon found to have committed a crime knowingly carries, controls, possesses or owns a firearm

-CONSEQUENCES OF WEAPONS CRIMES IN FORT LAUDERDALE
+CONSEQUENCES OF CRIMES INVOLVING WEAPONS IN FORT LAUDERDALE

 The most common Florida weapons crimes include unlicensed carry or concealment of a firearm, improper exhibition of a dangerous weapon, possession of a firearm by a convicted felon, and discharging a firearm in public.